AndrewEllis93/Print-Tuning-Guide/README.md

         - Find any suitable test object (larger is generally better), and ensure that you are measuring flat edges and not any corner bulging or seams.
 Use the resulting measurements to determine how much shrinkage compensation you need.
     - Don't mess with your X/Y/A/B `steps_per_mm`/`rotation_distance`, you will just further confuse matters.
 You are almost always seeing material shrinkage, NOT issues with your axes.
         - If dimensions are off by large amounts, you may have the wrong pulleys installed on your motors (for example if you're off by 20%, you probably swapped a 16t pulley with a 20t pulley or vice versa).

-### Methods I'm Not a Fan Of
-The below methods I've found to have large margins for error.
-Good EM makes a *huge* difference to the appearance of your prints.
-- #### Measuring Wall Thickness With Calipers
-    - Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
-        - I find this method not to work very well at all, especially with ABS, presumably due to shrinkage.
-        - This method is also impacted by pressure advance, which can easily throw off your results.
-        - This method assumes that you have good calipers, which many people don't.
-Adding to that, the width can vary depending where you mesaure it.
-- #### SuperSlicer Calibration
-    - SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
-        - It is very reliant on first layer squish.
-        - Because it uses 100% infill, the first layer squish carries through all the way to the top.
-        - It has ironing turned on by default.
-        - The objects are too small.
-It's normal for [smaller infill areas to look a bit more overextruded than larger infill areas.](#small-infill-areas-look-overextruded)

 ## Method
 The best method I have found is purely visual/tactile.